 There is no single test that can be used to diagnose attention deficit hyperactivity disorder in children and adults.
 ADHD is diagnosed after a person has shown some or all of the symptoms of ADHD on a regular basis for more than six months.
-In addition, symptoms must be present in more than one setting.
+In addition, symptoms must be present in more than one setting and have been present since the age of 12.
 Depending on the number and type of symptoms, a person will be diagnosed with one of three subtypes of ADHD: Primarily Inattentive, Primarily Hyperactive or Combined subtype.

 Diagnosing ADHD in Children